 - Bandwidth Used

 Chunked CMAF streams and low latency-enabled players are key elements in reducing latency in online streaming.
 However, there are other components in the video delivery chain that introduce latency at each step that need to be considered for further optimization:

 - Encoder: The encoder needs to be able to ingest live streams as quickly as possible with the encoding configuration optimized to produce the right size of chunks and segments that can then be uploaded to the Origin Server for delivery.

-- First Mile Upload: The upload time depends on connection type at upload facility (wired, wireless) and affects overall latency.
+- First Mile Upload: The upload time depends on the connection type at the upload facility (wired, wireless) and affects overall latency.

 - Last Mile: The end user’s network conditions also influence overall latency i.e. if the user is on a wired or WiFi or cellular connection.
 It also depends on how close the user is to the CDN edge.